codatio/codat-docs/docs/other/portal/usage-and-billing.md

 Active companies represent your customer connections where you have successfully pulled or pushed data within a specific billing period.
 :::

-### Detailed usage view
+### Start-up plan detailed usage view

-You can view detailed usage and billing information, including monetary amounts associated with your specific experience, by navigating to **Settings > Organization settings > Billing** in the [Codat Portal](https://app.codat.io/settings/billing).
+If you are signed up to Codat's start-up plam, you can view detailed usage and billing information, including monetary amounts associated with your specific experience, by navigating to **Settings > Organization settings > Billing** in the [Codat Portal](https://app.codat.io/settings/billing).

 The **Plans** tab provides you with a summary view of your current [plan](https://www.codat.io/plans/), a list of your enabled products, and a preliminary billing total for the current billing period based on your usage to date.